Food Plot Planting Guide

 When it comes to food plots, you will get the best possible results in the most cost-effective way if you stick to the basics - and go step-by-step.

 As you begin your journey from raw land to incorporating a high-performance food plot system, you should keep one goal in mind: You want to end up with a food plot system (which can even be just one or two plots) that will make the property you hunt as attractive to deer, nutritious for deer and huntable as possible.
-If you want to achieve that goal, the following four steps will get you there with Mother Nature’s cooperation:
+To achieve that goal, follow these four steps on how to plant the best deer food plots—with a little help from Mother Nature:

 Step 1.
 Decide how many food plots you’ll plant and where you’ll put them